DPO Conducts Surprise Visit To Police Station - UrduPoint

 DPO Conducts Surprise Visit To Police Station

-GUJRAT, (UrduPoint / Pakistan Point News - 18th Aug, 2025) District Police Officer (DPO) Gujrat Rana Umar Farooq on Monday carried out a late-night inspection of Industrial Estate Phase-II police station.
+GUJRAT, (UrduPoint / Pakistan Point News - 20th Aug, 2025) District Police Officer (DPO) Rana Umar Farooq inspected Kakrali police station to

-According to a spokesperson,during the visit,he reviewed the attendance of officers and staff,checked police records and inspected the front desk to ensure smooth service delivery.

-The DPO also examined cleanliness arrangements within the premises and stressed the importance of discipline and responsibility among police officials for improved efficiency and public service.

 Recent Stories